Local SEO and Listings Do’s and Don’ts When Acquiring New Business Locations

 Do: Get the Logins to Social Media Pages

 Gaining access to the previous brand’s social media accounts is beneficial in many ways.
 Much like a business listing, social media pages not only have citations for finding your business but they can help you rank higher in local searches as well.
 In addition to this, if your brand is in the restaurant or retail industry, the previous brand may have set up social accounts for each location.
 Acquiring the previous accounts can help you engage with those loyal fans and keep them in the loop with the rebrand.

 You also can’t be certain the old company will close down those old accounts and that could make your brand look bad when customers go there looking for help.

 Don’t: Forget to Acquire the Old Domain and Set Up Redirects

 Acquiring the old domain can save you from so many future headaches.
 When you own the old domain you can set up a permanent redirect to your website.
 Keeping the old domain will prevent users from finding 404 errors when the previous business stops paying for hosting.
 If the previous business had local pages tied to their listings, this could be a nightmare to update across 100s of listings without access to the domain.

 Do: Be Patient

 Protecting your Local SEO when acquiring a business is not easy.
-Brands often face hurdles when trying to update listings, domains, social media pages and just overall rebranding of their newly acquired locations.
+Brands often face hurdles when trying to update listings, domains, social media pages, and just overall rebranding of their newly-acquired locations.
 You just have to be patient.
 One of the biggest hurdles we see is when a brand can’t gain access to the old listing such as a GMB profile.
 If this happens, don’t give up.
 Just create a new listing and request that Google merge the two listings.
-Like mentioned above, we don’t recommend creating duplicates but it can be a last resort solution.
+As mentioned above, we don’t recommend creating duplicates but it can be a last resort solution.

 Do: Actively Monitor Your Listings